-Day trip to Windsor Castle from London by tour
+Tours to Windsor Castle from London

 I personally think it is really simple to get to the Castle by yourself, but if you feel more comfortable you can also take a tour from London.
 There are many companies which offer tours in the city but I personally recommend using GetYourGuide because they offer free cancellation up to 24 hours before the tour starts.

 These are some of the different tours to Windsor Castle:

 - Windsor half-day tour: this tour departs from Earls Court Underground Station in London and includes round-trip transportation and the entrance to Windsor Castle.

 - Windsor + Stonehenge + Bath: if you want to make the most of the day, you can take this tour that also includes a visit to ancient Stonehenge and the city of Bath where you can visit the Roman baths.
 The tour includes a professional guide in english.

 - Windsor + Stonehenge + Oxford: another option is to include Oxford in your itinerary.
 This is a full-day tour that includes the entry to Windsor Castle, entry to Stonehenge, a walking tour in Oxford and transportation to and from London.

 Windsor Castle ticket price and tips for your visit

 - The official admission ticket to visit the castle is £23.50.
 There are discounts for families and big groups.